Move from RN to MSN and Learn to Utilize Data to Drive Impactful Change

 Healthcare Policy and Economics is a foundational course that introduces the concepts of value-based care and the role of the nurse.
 This course includes concepts related to financial responsiveness, shared decision-making, preference-sensitive care, leveraging data.
 In this course, students learn about cost and fee-for-service in terms of value to the client and patient rather than value to the healthcare system.
 All prior courses in the sequence for this program serve as prerequisites for this course.

 Global and Population Health prepares students for the role of the nurse in preserving and promoting health among diverse populations.
 Additionally, basic principles of epidemiology, social determinants of health (SDOH), and resource allocation through value-based care are outlined.
 The course introduces planning, organization, and delivery of services for diverse populations in community settings, including illness prevention, disaster preparedness, and environmental health.
 All prior courses in the sequence for this program serve as prerequisites for this course.
+This course is eligible for an In Progress grade.
+Please see the Grading Scale Policy for more information.

 Advanced Standing for RN License